-The Oscars of street food returns for its 12th annual roving-eats smackdown, where nominated food trucks, stalls and pushcarts post up on Governor’s Island to compete for your final vote.
-Experience cuisine from all around the world with diverse offerings from top contenders like some of last year’s favorites, like Guandong Cheong Fun's Cantonese rice noodles, Greek skewers from Astoria’s Souvlaki Lady and maple-syrup-infused grilled cheeses from 2014 Rookie winner Snowday Food Truck.
+The Oscars of street food returns for its 13th annual roving-eats smackdown, where nominated food trucks, stalls and pushcarts post up on Governor’s Island to compete for your final vote.
+Experience cuisine from all around the world with diverse offerings from top contenders.
 Public nominations determine the winner, so you get to choose by casting a ballot to crown the next food truck champ.

 The company’s fall season includes 14 works by cofounder George Balanchine, including the full-length Jewels and two programs of shorter pieces.
 Also on the schedule are a collection of dances by Jerome Robbins (including Glass Pieces) and world premieres of ballets by Lauren Lovette, Annabelle Lopez Ochoa, Justin Peck and Peter Walker.

-At this seventh annual porkfest, over 20 of Gotham’s top pitmasters will break down and ’cue up whole heritage hogs from Flying Pigs Farm and other small regional pork farms.
-Feast on all-you-can-stomach porcine offerings like fire-roasted Colorade pueblo peppers by NYC Hot Sauce Co.’s Jon Bratton and Copenhagen Street Dog’s Danish pølse slathered in fiery Nordic ketchup, deviled egg cream and a jalapeño coleslaw.
-To wash it all down, craft beer and cider from Sixpoint Virtue and Cider, wines from Red Hook Winery and a myriad of whiskeys and mescals will be available at their respective pavilions.
+At this annual porkfest, over 20 of Gotham’s top pitmasters will break down and ’cue up whole heritage hogs from Flying Pigs Farm and other small regional pork farms.
+Feast on all-you-can-stomach porcine and wash it all down with craft beer and cider, including a myriad of whiskeys and mescals available at their respective pavilions.